marlon-caisip/PetStorePOS/README.md

 ## PetStorePOS

 This project is a Point of Sales System Project for Pet Products and Items.
 It includes analyzation, inventory management, and sales history information.
-I used Angular as its framework, you can visit [Angular.dev](https://angular.dev) for more documentation about t.
+I used Angular as its framework, you can visit [Angular.dev](https://angular.dev) to learn more.

 ## Project Reference